 Two types of peer-reviewed papers will be published: 1) Research articles are articles that are written according to article structure stating the problem(s), objectives of the work, research methodology, discussion and conclusions which contributes new knowledge to its field or further applications.
 2) Review articles are articles that are written to present new aspects on the topic of current interest that include major findings and compile literatures form several sources or address in-depth interpretive and concise reviews on the academic aspects.

 Articles submitted to the journal must be a work that has never been printed in any other journals before and not in the process of publishing in any journals.
-The articles published in the journal must be peer-reviewed by a minimum of two expert reviewers per article and operated by a double-blind assessment.
+The articles published in the journal must be peer-reviewed by a minimum of three expert reviewers per article and operated by a double-blind assessment.

-Vol. 17 No. 1 (2022): Journal of Food Technology, Siam University, Vol.17 No.1 January - June 2022
+Vol. 20 No. 1 (2025): Journal of Food Technology, Siam University, Vol.20 No.1 January - June 2025

 Leading Article

-Food Technology Journal of Siam University has published with the aim of disseminating research results and services to society.
+The Food Technology Journal of Siam University has been published with the aim of disseminating research results and services to society.
 Every article has been reviewed by experts in related fields from many educational institutions.
 The editorial team hopes that readers will gain useful knowledge in academics and can also be used as a further reference.

 Published: